Table 6.48 — EEs for EAs whose label begins with M

 POLE An elongated wood or metal <POLE> embedded in a <WATERBODY_FLOOR> to serve as a support for a <BEACON>.
 6

-RECTANGLE_DAYMARK A rectangular unlighted <MARINE_AID_TO_NAVIGATION>; a rectangle daymark.
+RECTANGLE_DAYMARK A rectangular unlighted <MARINE_AID_TO_NAVIGATION>; rectangle daymark.
 7

-SQUARE_DAYMARK A square unlighted <MARINE_AID_TO_NAVIGATION>; a square daymark.
+SQUARE_DAYMARK A square unlighted <MARINE_AID_TO_NAVIGATION>; square daymark.
 8

 STAKE <STAKE>.
 9